Firecracker Developer Setup¶

 Option A: Use published images (recommended)¶

-Configure your server to use published OCI references.
-Shed pulls them registry-direct (no Docker daemon needed) and stacks the layers as overlayfs lowers on first boot.
+Shed pulls published OCI references registry-direct (no Docker daemon needed) and stacks the layers as overlayfs lowers on first boot.
 Published images include a custom Firecracker kernel with Docker, 9P, and BPF support — no separate kernel build needed.

 firecracker: